Connect with others who understand.

 Written by Victoria Menard

 Many people think migraine headaches are just severe headaches.
 However, headaches are just one symptom of migraine.
-Migraine is a more complex condition that involves several neurological symptoms, which can be challenging to manage.
+Migraine is a more complex condition that involves several neurological symptoms, and it can be challenging to manage.

 Sometimes, it can be hard to tell the difference between a migraine headache and other types of headaches.
-Understanding these differences can help you and your doctor determine what you’re experiencing and how to manage it effectively.
+Understanding these differences can help you and your doctor determine what you’re experiencing and how to manage your symptoms effectively.

 What Are the Different Types of Headache?